SWETHA7898/simple-portfolio-website/README.md

 ## Demo

-You can view the portfolio website at [link].
+You can view the portfolio website at [https://swetha7898.github.io/simple-portfolio-website/].